ybs294000/SalaryScope/docs/deployment.md

 ### 9.1 Why Two Apps

-The lite app (`app.py`) is a substantially stripped-down version of the full app, not just a version without resume analysis.
-It was built to run comfortably within Streamlit Cloud free-tier memory limits by removing the most resource-intensive features and their dependencies (spaCy, pdfplumber, HuggingFace Hub, the 11 financial utility modules, and several entire tabs).
+The lite app (`app-lite.py`) is a substantially stripped-down version of the full app, not just a version without resume analysis.
+It was built to run comfortably within Streamlit Cloud free-tier memory limits by removing the most resource-intensive features and their dependencies (spaCy, pdfplumber, HuggingFace Hub, the 11 financial utility modules, HR Tools, and several entire tabs).

 The full app (`app_resume.py`) requires more RAM due to spaCy's `en_core_web_sm` model, pdfplumber, and the full financial tools chain, and is more appropriate for users who need all features.

 ### 9.2 Deploying Both Apps

-Repeat the steps in Section 6 twice — once pointing to `app_resume.py` (full app) and once pointing to `app.py` (lite app).
+Repeat the steps in Section 6 twice — once pointing to `app_resume.py` (full app) and once pointing to `app-lite.py` (lite app).

 **Secrets for the Lite App:** The lite app does not use HuggingFace at all. `HF_TOKEN` and `HF_REPO_ID` can be omitted from the lite app's Streamlit Cloud secrets. `ADMIN_EMAIL` can also be omitted since there is no Admin Panel.
 Only `FIREBASE_API_KEY` and `FIREBASE_SERVICE_ACCOUNT` are strictly required for the lite app.